Metrixen/GarageDoorsWeb/README.md

 - **Mobile App Development:** We are planning to develop a mobile app to provide a more user-friendly and accessible way to control your garage doors.
 - **Additional Features:** Exploring options for integrating more features such as voice control, enhanced security measures, and more.

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-For more details, see the [LICENSE](LICENSE) file or visit the [official license page](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).

 ## Acknowledgments